Saifabbas-0007/Saifabbas-0007/README.md

 ## Welcome 👋
-B.Tech CSE (AI & ML) student seeking opportunities as a Full-Stack Developer or Data Analyst, with hands-on experience in Python, Django, SQL, and web technologies.
+B.Tech CSE (AI & ML) student seeking opportunities as a Full-Stack Developer or Data Analyst, with hands-on experience in Python, Django, SQL, Power BI and web technologies.
 Passionate about learning, building scalable applications, and extracting insights from data!!!
 - 🌱 I’m currently learning Generative AI...